Vyral/base-template/_posts/2022-06-13-how-alaska-homebuyers-should-start-the-process.md

 You’ll also need a good, seasoned, and aggressive agent. **It’s a tough market, and you want all the experience you can get on your side**.
 For example, you may have to waive some contingencies to stand out.
 You wouldn’t have to do this in a normal market, but your agent can help you through the process safely.&nbsp;

-**My biggest piece of advice is to not give up.** More homes are being listed, they’re just selling quickly.
+**My biggest piece of advice is to not give up.** More homes are being listed; they’re just selling quickly.
 If you’re aggressive and have the right agent on your side, I like your chances of home-buying success.

 If you have any questions about buying a home or real estate in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.